Top 10 Best Books for Teens in 2009

 In the ruins of a place once known as North America lies the nation of Panem, a shining Capitol surrounded by twelve outlying districts.
 The Capitol is harsh and cruel and keeps the districts in line by forcing them all to send one boy and one girl between the ages of twelve and eighteen to participate in the annual Hunger Games, a fight to the death on live TV.

 Sixteen-year-old Katniss Everdeen, who lives alone with her mother and younger sister, regards it as a death sentence when she is forced to represent her district in the Games.
 But Katniss has been close to dead before...

 by Christine Fletcher

 With her mother ill, it's up to fifteen-year-old Ruby Jacinski to support her family.
 But in the 1940s, the only opportunities open to a Polish-American girl from Chicago's poor Yards is a job in one of the meat-packing plants.

 Through a chance meeting with a local tough, Ruby lands a job as a taxi dancer - a girl paid ten cents to dance with any man - and soon becomes an expert in the art of "fishing" as she works her patrons for meals, clothes, even jewelry.
 Drawn ever deeper into the world of dance halls, jazz, and the mob, Ruby gradually realizes that the only one who can save her is herself.

 by Joseph Monninger

-Fifteen-year-old Baby's last chance at foster care is with the Potters, and while she likes them and enjoys learning to race their sled dogs, she feels she should go back on the streets with her boyfriend if she cannot find the mother who has deserted her again.
+Fifteen-year-old Baby's last chance at foster care is with the Potters.
+She likes them and takes naturally to racing their sled dogs.
+Still, she feels she should go back on the streets with her boyfriend, Bobby, if she cannot find the mother who has deserted her again.

 by Terry Pratchett